umati/Dashboard-OPCUA-Client/doc/usage_for_dashboard.md

 - A local OPC UA Server with an instance model according to a companion specification, which is supported by the Dashboard-OPCUA-Client.
 You can find an overview of all supported specification here: [README](../README.md)
 - Admin privileges
 - Internet connection for the Dashboard-OPCUA-Client and a open Port between the Client and the OPC UA Server
+- Credentials for connecting to the umati.app MQTT broker, please register at [info@umati.org](mailto:info@umati.org) to obtain those.

 ## MQTT Configuration for umati.app enviroment